Economy of Indianapolis: Automotive industry

+Information technology

-According to real estate tracking firm CBRE Group, Indianapolis ranks among the fastest high-tech job growth areas in the U.S. The metropolitan area is home to 28,500 information technology-related jobs at such companies as Angi, Formstack, Genesys, Hubstaff, Infosys, Ingram Micro, and Salesforce Marketing Cloud.
+According to real estate tracking firm CBRE Group, Indianapolis ranks among the fastest high-tech job growth areas in the U.S. In 2022, the Indianapolis metropolitan area was home to some 2,275 information technology firms that employed about 24,000.
+Major employers include Angi, Genesys, Infosys, Salesforce, and Tangoe.

 Indianapolis-based ExactTarget, a provider of digital marketing automation and analytics software services, was co-founded in 2000 by local entrepreneurs, Chris Baggot, Scott Dorsey, and Peter McCormick.
 In 2013, the company was acquired by Salesforce for $2.5 billion.
 Salesforce has the largest workforce of local tech firms, employing about 2,100 in Indianapolis.
 In 2016, the company purchased naming rights to Salesforce Tower in downtown Indianapolis, the tallest building in Indiana.

-Tourism and hospitality

-The hospitality industry is an increasingly vital sector of the local economy.
-According to Visit Indy, 28.8 million visitors generated $5.4 billion in 2017, the seventh straight year of record growth.
-In 2015, the hospitality and tourism industry employed 77,800 people in the region.